-Universal screening under the identification process measures students' abilities and potential as opposed to traditional assessments which measure achievement.
+Universal screening under the identification process measures students' abilities and potential as opposed to traditional assessments that measure only achievement.
 The CogAT is useful in identifying a talent pool that may not surface through achievement measures.
 Subjective information is collected through the Teacher Inventory of Learning Strengths, an observation checklist voluntarily completed by teachers.
-Additional information is gathered from MAP assessments.
+Additional information is gathered from Measure of Academic Progress (MAP) assessments.
 The Gifted Office considers 2nd grade CogAT and MAP scores for 4th grade placement and 6th grade CogAT and MAP scores for middle school gifted placement.